Maximilian Kolbe: Missionary work in Asia

-In mid-1932, Kolbe left Japan for Malabar, India, where he founded another monastery, which has since closed.
+In mid-1932, Kolbe left Japan for Malabar, then part of British India, where he founded another monastery.

 Return to Poland

 Meanwhile, in his absence the monastery at Niepokalanów began to publish a daily newspaper Mały Dziennik (the Small Diary), in alliance with the political group National Radical Camp (Obóz Narodowo Radykalny).
 This publication reached a circulation of 137,000, and nearly double that, 225,000, on weekends.
 Kolbe returned to Poland in 1933 for a general chapter of the order in Kraków.
 Kolbe returned to Japan and remained there until called back to attend the Provincial Chapter in Poland in 1936.
 There he was appointed guardian of Niepokalanów, thus precluding his return to Japan.
-Two years later, in 1938, he started a radio station at Niepokalanów, Radio Niepokalanów.
+In 1938, he started a radio station at Niepokalanów, Radio Niepokalanów.
 He held an amateur radio licence, with the call sign SP3RN.

 World War II

-After the outbreak of World War II, Kolbe was one of the few friars who remained in the monastery, where he organized a temporary hospital.
-After the town was captured by the Germans, they arrested him on 19 September 1939; he was later released on 8 December.
-He refused to sign the Deutsche Volksliste, which would have given him rights similar to those of German citizens in exchange for recognizing his ethnic German ancestry.
-Upon his release he continued work at his friary where he and other friars provided shelter to refugees from Greater Poland including 2,000 Jews whom he hid from German persecution in the Niepokalanów friary.
+The invasion of Poland on 1 September 1939 by the German Army signaled the start of World War II.
+Kolbe was one of the few priests who remained in the monastery, where he organized a temporary hospital.
+After the Germans captured Niepokalanów, they arrested Kolbe on 19 September 1939.
+While in custody, Kolbe refused to sign the Deutsche Volksliste (German People's List).
+Doing so would have given him rights similar to those of German citizens in exchange for recognizing his ethnic German ancestry.
+The Germans released him on 8 December 1939.

+Upon his release, he continued work at his friary where he and other friars provided shelter to refugees from Greater Poland, including 2,000 Jews whom he hid from Nazi persecution in the Niepokalanów friary.
 Kolbe received permission to continue publishing religious works, though significantly reduced in scope.
-The monastery continued to act as a publishing house, issuing a number of anti-Nazi German publications.
+The monastery continued to act as a publishing house, issuing a number of publications considered anti-Nazi.

-Auschwitz
+Arrest and imprisonment

-On 17 February 1941, the monastery was shut down by the German authorities.
-That day Kolbe and four others were arrested by the Gestapo and imprisoned in the Pawiak prison.
-On 28 May, he was transferred to Auschwitz as prisoner 16670.
+On 17 February 1941, the Gestapo shut down the monastery and arrested Kolbe along with four others.
+He was incarcerated in the Pawiak prison in Warsaw.
+On 28 May 1941, the Germans transferred Kolbe to the Auschwitz concentration camp as prisoner 16670.

-Continuing to act as a priest, Kolbe was subjected to violent harassment, including beatings and lashings.
-Once he was smuggled to a prison hospital by friendly inmates.
+Arriving at Auschwitz, Kolbe started ministering to his fellow prisoners.
+He was subjected to violent harassment by the guards, including beatings and lashings.
+On one occasion, sympathetic inmates smuggled the wounded Kolbe to a prisoner hospital.